baoquandinh/FEND-resturant-review/README.md

 Python 2: python -m SimpleHTTPServer 8000
 Python 3: python3 -m http.server 8000
 Visit the site in your browser at http://localhost:8000
+3. To test service worker, simply open up web debugger and turn off networking.
+Then refresh the page and images should still load.

 ## Contributing
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details